cmusatyalab/openrtist/README.md

 ## Prerequisites
-__The pre-built OpenRTiST server Docker image requires a GPU for image processing.__ We have tested OpenRTiST on __Ubuntu 16.04 LTS (Xenial)__ using several nVidia GPUs (GTX 960, GTX 1060, GTX 1080 Ti, Tesla K40).
+__The pre-built OpenRTiST server Docker image requires a GPU for image processing.__

+OpenRTiST using PyTorch (including the pre-built image) has been tested on __Ubuntu 16.04 LTS (Xenial)__ using several nVidia GPUs (GTX 960, GTX 1060, GTX 1080 Ti, Tesla K40).

-The OpenRTiST server application can also use processor graphics on many Intel processors using [Intel OpenVino](https://software.intel.com/en-us/openvino-toolkit).
-To install the Intel OpenVino version, please consult the [OpenVINO README](OpenVINO.md) for instructions on downloading the OpenVINO libraries and configuring the environment to run OpenRTiST from source using OpenVINO.
+Alternatively, OpenRTiST can also use the [Intel&reg; OpenVINO toolkit](https://software.intel.com/en-us/openvino-toolkit) for accelerated processing on CPU and processor graphics on many Intel processors.
+We have tested OpenVINO support using __Ubuntu 18.04 LTS (Bionic)__ and OpenVINO release 2018.5 on an Intel&reg; Core&trade; i7-6770HQ processor.
+OpenVINO is supported when installed from source only.

 The OpenRTiST server can run on CPU alone.
 See below on installing from source for details.

 OpenRTiST supports Android and standalone Python clients.
 We have tested the Android client on __Nexus 6__, __Samsung Galaxy S7__, and __Essential PH-1__.

-##  Server Installation using Docker
+##  Server Installation using Docker (with PyTorch, requires GPU)
 ### Step 1.
 Become root
 ```sh
 sudo -i